 Note 1 SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

-The accounting policies of Lower Minnesota River Watershed District (the District) conform to accounting principles generally accepted in the United States of America applicable to governmental units.
+The accounting policies of Lower Minnesota River Watershed District (the District) conform to generally accepted accounting principles applicable to governmental units.
 The following is a summary of significant accounting policies:

 A. REPORTING ENTITY